uday2444/violet-robin/src/pages/index.md

         image_width: twenty-five
       - title: What We Do
         title_align: left
-        content: Best in the field speakers and instructors.
+        content: >+
+          We work, grow and align the whole process towards a common purpose which will be a starting point for generating useful value to customer and society.

         content_align: left
         image: images/20-speakers.svg
         image_alt: Section item 3 icon